-- Before your student officially makes a change, remind her that many students may go through a period when they question their choices.
+- Before your student officially makes a change, remind them that many students may go through a period when they question their choices.
 Doubts are natural.
-These may arise because of a “sophomore slump”, an encounter with a particular professor, or some thinking about potential jobs.
-Encourage your student to think carefully about whether changing major is really warranted.
+These may arise because of a ”sophomore slump”, an encounter with a particular professor, or some thinking about potential jobs.
+Encourage your student to think carefully about whether changing major is warranted.

-- Help your student consider the realities of making a change of major on her timeline for graduation.
+- Help your student consider the realities of making a change of major on their timeline for graduation.
 Obviously, this is more important if the change is happening later in college.
 Some majors are also more easily changed than others.
 Remember that five years is becoming more the average time span for students completing college.
 Will a change of major add an additional semester or year?
 Will it require some summer school classes?
-Can he afford the extra time or classes?
+Can your student afford the extra time or classes?
 Might it make sense to consider graduate school instead?
 Consider all of the options.

 - Are there other alternatives to changing interests?
 Could your student consider a double major?
 A minor in another area?